Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 • Includes replacement brushes for tool maintenance

-Whether it’s for crafting, metalworking, or woodworking projects, the Goxawee Rotary Tool Kit offers an affordable way to get to work.
-More than 100 attachments and accessories come with this handy tool so users can tackle stone, glass, or metal engraving, cutting, wood carving, model making, metalworking, and more.
-It features a 1.3A motor that generates speeds between 8,000 and 30,000 rpm.
+Whether it’s for crafting, metalworking, or woodworking projects, the Goxawee rotary tool kit offers an affordable way to get to work.
+More than 100 attachments and accessories come with this handy tool so users can tackle stone, glass, or metal engraving as well as cutting, wood carving, model making, metalworking, and more.
+It features a 1.3A motor that generates speeds between 8,000 and 30,000 RPM.

-Goxawee’s Rotary Tool Kit was the big surprise in our test.
+Goxawee’s rotary tool kit was the big surprise in our test.
 It came with all of the accessories most DIYers will ever need, including cut-off wheels, grinding stones, sanding discs, and polishing wheels.
 It also came with a guard collar for safety as well as replacement brushes for maintenance.
-It ran smoothly and had enough power for most tasks, but it was noticeably underpowered compared with some other models when it came to cutting the steel.
+It ran smoothly and had enough power for most tasks, but it was noticeably underpowered compared to some other models when it came to cutting the steel.

 Best for Wood Carving